 - 4 ounces of grated Gruyere cheese, divided 3 ounces and 1 ounce

-1 Heat a large pot of salted water, 4 quarts of water, 1 Tbsp salt.
+1 Blanch the brussels sprouts: Heat a large pot of salted water, 4 quarts of water, 1 Tbsp salt.
 Blanch the halved brussels sprouts for 3 to 4 minutes, until just barely tender.
 Remove from pot, drain, rinse with cold water to stop the cooking, set aside.

-2 Place diced pancetta in a large pot on medium low heat.
+2 Brown the pancetta and render the fat: Place diced pancetta in a large pot on medium low heat.
 Cook until most of the fat is rendered, about 8 to 10 minutes.
 Remove the pancetta from the pan, set aside, leaving the rendered fat in the pan.

-3 Add butter to the pot and melt on medium heat.
+3 Sauté shallots, make roux: Add butter to the pot and melt on medium heat.
 Add the shallots and gently cook until softened, about 4 to 5 minutes.
 Add the flour to the butter shallot mixture to make a roux, whisk for 1 to 2 minutes.

 Add the milk and stir with a wooden spoon until the roux is incorporated into the milk.